-The Eden Landing Bay Trail will be closed on the dates listed in the downloadable PDF file below, to allow for the California Department of Fish and Wildlife to offer waterfowl hunting opportunities on its property at the Eden Landing Ecological Reserve.
+The Eden Landing Bay Trail will be closed on the dates below, to allow for the California Dept. of Fish and Wildlife to offer waterfowl hunting opportunities on its property at the Eden Landing Ecological Reserve.
 The trail and staging area will be closed on these hunt dates.

 Hayward Regional Shoreline consists of 1,811 acres of salt, fresh, and brackish water marshes, seasonal wetlands and public trails.

 Cogswell Marsh, a 250-acre tidal marsh restoration and enhancement project, was completed in 1980.
 This area, once restored to tidal action, rapidly became an established saltwater marsh.

 > Hayward Shoreline (1.1 Mb, 11 x 8.5, 11 pages )